MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 Additionally, the documentation presents some expression/type related language components in projects that extend MontiCore's core languages.
-For more languages and language components, follow [this link](../../../../../../docs/Languages.md).
+For more languages and domain-specific language components, follow [this link](../../../../../../docs/Languages.md).

 ## General: List of Grammars in package `de.monticore`